Pokémon Black 2 and White 2

 Leftover Key Item Icons

 Every Key Item icon Game Freak has made since Generation III is present.
 Period.
-Including all the ones that haven't even existed since Generation IV started, including the God Stone.
+Including all the ones that haven't even existed since Generation III started, including the God Stone.

 Pokéstar Studios Placeholders/Unused Palettes